 1911 The solemnly titled Through Death Valley; Or, the Mormon Peril opens at the Shakespeare theatre in London's Clapham district.
 Jack Fortescue stars in this Joseph Le Brandt drama.

-1943 The New York City Center of Music and Drama opens tonight with a concert by the New York Philharmonic.
+1943 The New York City Center of Music and Drama opens with a concert by the New York Philharmonic.

 1947 Paul Hartman and Grace Hartman's Angel in the Wings hovers at the Coronet Theatre in New York.
 Elaine Stritch sings "Bongo, Bongo, Bongo, I don't want to leave the Congo" and she doesn't—the show runs for over a year.

 1958 Christopher Plummer plays the devil in Elia Kazan's highly stylized carnival-setting adaptation of the Bible story of Job, which opens tonight at the ANTA Theatre.
 Titled J.B.
 Archibald MacLeish's drama features Pat Hingle as the man whose faith in God gets the ultimate test.
 It runs 364 performances and wins both the Pulitzer Prize for drama and the Tony Award as Best Play.

-1989 Cy Coleman, David Zippel, and Larry Gelbart's new musical, City of Angels, opens tonight at the Virginia Theatre.
+1989 Cy Coleman, David Zippel, and Larry Gelbart's new musical, City of Angels, opens at the Virginia Theatre.
 Directed by Michael Blakemore, the movie spoof has elaborate sets thanks to virtuoso Robin Wagner.
 Cast members included Randy Graff, James Naughton, Rachel York, and Gregg Edelman.
-The show will run 879 performances and win the Tony Award as Best Musical of 1990.
+The show runs 879 performances and wins the Tony Award as Best Musical of 1990.

 2005 Living legend Chita Rivera performs a stage autobiography in Chita Rivera: The Dancer's Life, directed by Graciela Daniele and featuring a script by Terrence McNally and some new songs by Lynn Ahrens and Stephen Flaherty, along with familiar tunes from her many hits over the previous five decades.
-The show will run 72 performances at the Schoenfeld Theatre.
+The show runs 72 performances at the Schoenfeld Theatre.